The Architectural Crisis: Why Integration is Failing the Modern Enterprise

-During the recent ZohoDay26 conference (February 2026) we heard from many of Zoho's leaders.
-Mani Vembu, CEO of Zoho articulated a fundamental structural flaw in modern business software.
-Venbu mentioned that when they ask customers how many applications they have, they "most often they say like more than 50 applications".
+During the recent ZohoDay26 conference, Mani Vembu, Chief Operating Officer of Zoho, articulated a fundamental structural flaw in modern business software.
+Vembu mentioned that when they ask customers how many applications they operate, they "most often say more than 50 applications."
 The traditional approach to managing this sprawl has been to connect disparate systems via APIs.
 However, Vembu correctly notes that connecting systems with APIs is not the same as unifying them.
 This distinction is critical for technology leaders.

 By continually adding point solutions, businesses keep trading complexity for flexibility.
 The result is a fragile, fragmented foundation that increases total cost of ownership and slows down time to value.